solidpulse/natsdash/README.md

-# NatsDash - A Modern NATS Dashboard
+# NatsDash - A Simple GUI for NATS/JetStream

 ## Introduction

-NatsDash is a powerful and intuitive dashboard designed to manage and monitor NATS (Neural Autonomic Transport System) servers.
-It provides a user-friendly interface to interact with NATS, making it easier to manage subscriptions, publish messages, and monitor server health.
+NatsDash is an intuitive dashboard/GUI for NATS designed to manage and monitor NATS servers.
+It provides a user-friendly interface to interact with NATS, making it easier to manage subscriptions, publish messages, and work with JetStream.

-## Description

-NatsDash offers a comprehensive set of features to streamline your NATS management tasks.
-Whether you are a developer, system administrator, or DevOps engineer, NatsDash provides the tools you need to efficiently manage your NATS infrastructure.
-With support for multiple platforms and architectures, NatsDash ensures that you can deploy it seamlessly across your environment.

 # NatsDash Installer